Salwan/salwan.github.io/_posts/2019-10-03-simplebench.md

 #### Python

-CPython is so incredibly slower than everything else which comes as a no surprise, some of my old CPython/PyGame games struggled to hit 60 fps on laptop processors at the time without some sort of jit thrown in (back then I used [Psyco](http://psyco.sourceforge.net/))
+CPython is so incredibly slower than everything else which comes as a no surprise, some of my old CPython/PyGame games struggled to hit 60 fps on laptop processors at the time without some sort of just-in-time compilation thrown in (back then I used [Psyco](http://psyco.sourceforge.net/))

-Pypy runtime (which uses jit) is impressively quick in comparison to CPython, it almost matches mono actually, it's a surprise it hasn't become the dominant python runtime yet!
+Pypy runtime (which is a decendent of psyco, full jit compilation) is impressively quick in comparison to CPython, it almost matches mono actually, it's a surprise pypy hasn't become the dominant python runtime yet!
+I think it ought to be.

 #### Lua and LuaJIT